vtinney/vtinney.github.io/_pages/about.md

 My current work aims to conduct health impact assessment at the city and local scale.
 I enjoy finding new ways to visualize our data and communicate risk estimates in an easily understood manner with the hopes of can influencing environmental policy.

-Check out my portfolio and tutorials for more on conducting and visualizing health impacts and air pollution in R!